Iretha/data-structures-and-algorithms/docs/alg-01-binary-search-tree.md

 It supports super fast search/insert/delete with complexity time of O(log N).
 {: .fs-6 .fw-300 }
 ---
+Binary Search Tree (BST) is a sorting algorithm.

 It's a binary **sorted** tree, that contains elements with unique keys and has super fast search/insert/delete with complexity time of O(log N), because when every time we inter the recursion with reduce the number of elements to traverse by half!